rodrigo1991/react-redux-thunk-shop/README.md

-# Example project using react,redux and json-server
+# Example project using react,redux, redux-thunk and json-server

 The following project is an example/boilerplate using react and redux with ducks pattern simulating the backend server with json-server

+you can log in using admin:admin please have in mind that **_I do not suggeest_** this type of login appreach on production, it is just an example using thunk

 This is a `React` SPA website to run a local server and add some products to the cart